 Over the course of my career, I’ve considered people who’ve acted as my advocates as allies, particularly when I was a young professional.
 They’ve helped me think about and understand myself better by asking the question “Out of all your experiences, which ones will help you?”
 They’ve encouraged me to participate and share my ideas.

-Q: Desjardins Capital has established a training program in SME governance that prepares women to occupy seats on administrative boards.
+Q: Desjardins Capital has established a governance training that prepares women to occupy seats on administrative boards.
 Would that have been helpful to you at certain points in your career?

-R: First, let me quickly explain the program.
-The goal of Desjardins Capital’s Programme de formation en gouvernance des PME is to increase the number of women on the boards of directors of its member companies/clients.
+R: First, let me quickly explain the training.
+The goal of Desjardins Capital’s Offensive F - Formation en gouvernance is to increase the number of women on the boards of directors of its member companies/clients.
 When Desjardins Capital takes an equity position in a company, it becomes a shareholder and an administrative board is established.
 The initiative involves building a community of women entrepreneurs—training them and equipping them to act competently as administrators—in order to fulfill the need expressed by our partner companies who would like to have more female board members.

-This program acts as a springboard, allowing women to enrich the governance ecosystem at these companies.
-Of course I would have loved to benefit from the program at the start of my career!
+This training acts as a springboard, allowing women to enrich the governance ecosystem at these companies.
+Of course I would have loved to benefit from it at the start of my career!

 Q: In your opinion, how can we contribute individually and collectively to relaunching the economy after the pandemic?

 R: The pandemic has taught us the necessity of working together to keep moving forward.
 Our collective responsibility is even more important.
 Administrative boards have a prevailing role to play, due to the strategic decisions they make for their companies.
 As residents, we can also contribute to the futures of our companies and organizational dynamism by, for example, providing assistance to management teams tackling forward-thinking projects.

 Q: In closing, what would you say to a woman who wanted to get involved in a board of directors but had hesitations?